It seems like every week, there’s some new nootropic (brain-booster) that’s supposedly more powerful than all its predecessors.

-All the benefits Fasoracetam is said to provide are based on a combination of what little research has been conducted in rodents and the subjective experiences of nootropic users which you’ll find all over the internet.
+The alleged effects of Fasoracetam are based on a combination of what little research has been conducted in rodents and the subjective experiences of nootropic users which you’ll find scattered all over the internet.

 I’ve read everything from “It changed my life” to “I didn’t feel a thing”.

-Some of the most commonly reported benefits of Fasoracetam are:
+Some of the most commonly reported effects of Fasoracetam are: